dotnet/docs-maui/docs/user-interface/controls/checkbox.md

 These properties are backed by `BindableProperty` objects, which means that they can be styled, and be the target of data bindings.

-`CheckBox` defines a `CheckedChanged` event that's fired when the `IsChecked` property changes, either through user manipulation or when an application sets the `IsChecked` property.
+`CheckBox` defines a `CheckedChanged` event that's raised when the `IsChecked` property changes, either through user manipulation or when an application sets the `IsChecked` property.
 The `CheckedChangedEventArgs` object that accompanies the `CheckedChanged` event has a single property named `Value`, of type `bool`.
-When the event is fired, the value of the `Value` property is set to the new value of the `IsChecked` property.
+When the event is raised, the value of the `Value` property is set to the new value of the `IsChecked` property.

 ## Create a CheckBox